NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 1. User clicks on an absorber.

-2. Ball is placed in the right bottom corner of the absorber.
+2. The ball is placed in the right bottom corner of the absorber.

 Postconditions: a new ball is now added to the playing area.